-- You will gain a better knowledge of the English that you need.
+- You will gain a better knowledge of English than you need.
 If you take the IELTS Academic test, you will become more familiar with the kind of language required for undergraduate or postgraduate study in English.

-- The test can help you in the professional registrations too.
+- The test can help you with the professional registrations too.

 - Not only in foreign countries, but a high IELTS band score can also change your life in your country too.
 You can get the opportunity to work with the MNC’s and other top firms with good communication skills.
 For that, you can check out the benefits of IELTS for corporates.

-- The ones who are willing to migrate to the other countries, IELTS benefits are enjoyable here too.
+- For the ones who are willing to migrate to other countries, IELTS benefits are enjoyable here too.

 - Most importantly, IELTS can give you the chance to get proficient in English.